 A chart can’t tell the whole story.

 Canary offers some features for free and some through a monthly plan.
-The free plan allows for access to clips from the last 24 hours, unlimited sharing, and bookmarks.
-It also supports up to four cameras.
-If you need more storage, you will need a Membership.
-With a Membership, you'll have 30 days of video history, access to full-length clips, as compared to thirty-second clips with a free plan, two-way audio, access to the web portal, Insurance Deductible Reimbursement, and Dedicated Incident Support.
-Insurance Deductible Reimbursement means that Canary will reimburse you up to $1000 of your homeowners or renters insurance deductible for qualifying incidents.
-Also for qualifying events, Canary will assign a dedicated agent to help you sort and find relevant footage.
-If you have one device, a Membership is $9.99 per month.
-If you have two or three devices, it is $14.99 per month.
-You can add unlimited devices to your Membership but you'll need to tack on an extra $4.99 per month for each camera.
+The free plan allows for access to clips from the last 24 hours, person detection, and masking.
+It also supports up to five cameras.
+If you need more storage, you will need a Canary Membership.
+With a Membership, you'll have 30 days of video history, access to full-length clips as compared to thirty-second clips with a free plan, two-way audio, access to the web portal, social sharing, video downloads, and Dedicated Incident Support.
+For qualifying events, Canary will assign a dedicated agent to help you sort and find relevant footage.
+If you have less than five devices, a Membership is $9.99 per month.
+If you have more, you'll need to tack on an extra $4.99 per month for each camera.

 FX is the only camera of the five that we've not tested, and for a good reason.
 Though the technology sounds enticing, other reviewers have shared that it doesn't live up to expectation.
 Often, testing something in-house gives a vastly different experience than promised.
 Of all the cameras, this is the only one I wouldn't recommend to a friend.